22 Stories for 2022: Alumni Share Their Journeys Beyond SNHU (Part 2)

 Emmanuel Audu came to Southern New Hampshire University to pursue his soccer dreams.
 Originally from Nigeria, Audu learned from a friend that there were schools in the United States offering scholarships to athletes.
 Given his friend was in school in Rhode Island, Audu began researching schools close to Rhode Island and Boston.
 That’s when SNHU appeared on his radar.
 “I checked out their soccer program, then I applied to SNHU,” he said.

 An injury curtailed his soccer plans and financial duress at home created additional strain.
-With help from the SNHU community, Audu was able to continue his studies, graduating with a BS in Business Administration.
+With help from the SNHU community, Audu was able to continue his studies, graduating with a bachelor's in business administration.
 “My goals with my degree were and are to work with a company that have the same values that align with mine, which will be to help people become their very best in life” Audu said.
-He’s continuing on at SNHU, working as a graduate assistant at the university’s public safety office as he earns an master's in information technology with a concentration in business analytics.

-During his undergraduate experience, Audu said he was very involved on campus.
-He remains involved but given the responsibilities associated with his job and studies, he did have to cut back a bit.
+During his college journey, Audu said he was very involved on campus.
 “Getting involved and serving others really gave me the opportunity to meet various individuals both on campus and off campus,” he said.
 “I was able to use these opportunities to network with people – and I got an internship through that.
 I got the experience of speaking to a group of people and to individuals (public speaking skills) and I have become more confident in life.”

 Perhaps most of all, Audu said his thought process has changed from how he used to be.
 “I have become more open-minded,” he said.